AnTheMaker/GoodBots/README.md

     ├── twitterbot.ips
     │   IP-Addesses used by the Twitter Link-Preview Bot │
-    └── uptimerobot.ips
+    ├── uptimerobot.ips
-        IP-Addesses used by UptimeRobot.com
+    │   IP-Addesses used by UptimeRobot.com
+    │
+    └── webpagetestbot.ips
+        IP-Addesses used by Webpagetest.org

 ```